Skip to content

 Anyone who owns property in Nebraska must pay annual taxes on it.
 The local county tax assessor determines your tax rate, and the tax collector bills you each year.
 If you fail to pay your taxes, the county can place a lien on the property and eventually foreclose and sell it at auction.

-Nebraska is a high property tax state, with an average effective property tax rate of 1.61% going up as high as 2% in some locations.
-Property taxes vary by county, but Nebraska is known to be one of the ten costliest places to live in America.
+Nebraska is a high-tax state, with an average effective property tax rate of 1.61%, which can rise to as high as 2% in some locations.
+Property taxes vary by county, but Nebraska is known as one of the ten costliest places to live in America.

 • Assessment and Taxable Value - The record will outline the assessed and taxable values after applying for exemptions.